The Grim Conclusions of the Largest-Ever Study of Fake News

 Here’s the thing: Fake news dominates according to both metrics.
 It consistently reaches a larger audience, and it tunnels much deeper into social networks than real news does.
 The authors found that accurate news wasn’t able to chain together more than 10 retweets.
 Fake news could put together a retweet chain 19 links long—and do it 10 times as fast as accurate news put together its measly 10 retweets.

 These results proved robust even when they were checked by humans, not bots.
-Separate from the study, a group of undergraduate students fact-checked a random selection of roughly 13,000 English-language tweets from the same period.
+Separate from the main inquiry, a group of undergraduate students fact-checked a random selection of roughly 13,000 English-language tweets from the same period.
 They found that false information outperformed true information in ways “nearly identical” to the main data set, according to the study.

 What does this look like in real life?
 Take two examples from the last presidential election.
 In August 2015, a rumor circulated on social media that Donald Trump had let a sick child use his plane to get urgent medical care.
 Snopes confirmed almost all of the tale as true.
 But according to the team’s estimates, only about 1,300 people shared or retweeted the story.